aws-samples/iot-dotnet-publisher-consumer/README.md

 - Visual Studio 2017 with latest updates
 - Windows Subsystem for Linux

 ## 3b.
-Create  an AWS IOT Thing
+Create an AWS IoT Thing

+To create an AWS IoT thing for use in this sample, you can run the automated provisioning script or walk through the provisioning actions manually in the console.

+## Running the provisioning script

+Navigate to the 'dotnetsamples' folder and execute the provision_thing.ps1 PowerShell script.
+This script handles the setup for the .NET Framework examples in this repostitory including:

+- Downloading the Amazon Root CA certificate.
+- Generating a new certificate in AWS IoT.
+- Converting the private key to .PFX format.
+- Registering the IoT thing with the created certificate.
+- Configuring example to use your account's IoT endpoint URL.

+## Manually Creating an AWS IoT Thing

-Let's create an IOT thing called 'dotnnetdevice' using the AWS IOT console.
+Alternatively, you can manually create an IoT thing using the AWS IoT console.
+To start, let's navigate to the console and create an IoT thing called 'dotnetdevice'.

 ![](/images/pic1.JPG)